Susan Travers: Post-war

 After the war, her military status was regularized.
 She applied to and was formally enrolled in the Légion Étrangère, as an adjudant-chef.

 Travers served in Indochina.
 She married Legion Adjudant-Chef Nicolas Schlegelmilch, who had fought at Bir Hakeim with the 13th Demi-Brigade.
 In retirement, they lived on the outskirts of Paris.
-The couple are survived by two sons.
+The couple is survived by two sons.

-She waited for all the other principals in her life story to die before writing it.
-Then in 2000, aged 91, assisted by Wendy Holden, she wrote her autobiography, Tomorrow to Be Brave: A Memoir of the Only Woman Ever to Serve in the French Foreign Legion (ISBN 0552148148).
+She waited for all the other principals in her life story to die before writing her autobiography.
+In 2000, aged 91, assisted by Wendy Holden, she wrote her autobiography, Tomorrow to Be Brave: A Memoir of the Only Woman Ever to Serve in the French Foreign Legion (ISBN 0552148148).